 The test vehicle and its battery shall be presented in good technical condition.
 The test vehicle shall have been run-in for a minimum of 300 kilometres or the declared all electric range (AER) for OVC-HEVs respectively the pure electric range (PER) for PEVs, whichever is the higher.
 The declared AER for OVC-HEVs is determined in paragraph 4.4.1.1. to Annex B8 of UN Regulation 154; the declared pure electric range (PER) is determined in paragraph 4.4.2. to Annex B8 of UN Regulation 154.

-For the battery of the test vehicle, the durability parameter State of Certified Energy (SoCE), as determined by UN GTR 22, shall at be [98%] or higher.
+For the battery of the test vehicle, the durability parameter State of Certified Energy (SoCE), as determined by UN R154 Annex C1, shall at be [98%] or higher.

-The test vehicle shall have an SOC monitor installed which shows the remaining energy in the battery as a percentage of the [declared] usable battery energy (UBE), as determined by Annex B8 of UN Regulation 154.
+The test vehicle shall have an SOC monitor installed which shows the remaining energy in the battery as a percentage of the fully charged battery energy.
 The vehicle manufacturer shall ensure that the algorithm of the SOC monitor is designed to deliver the most reliable SOC value achievable, taking into account the inherent limitations of the battery system’s measurable parameters.

 If a battery preconditioning system is installed, the vehicle manufacturer shall specify how this system can be manually engaged and disengaged.